scimma/scimma-admin/doc/local_dev_without_docker.md

 	 OIDC_OP_JWKS_ENDPOINT = 'https://cilogon.org/oauth2/certs'
 	 AUTHENTICATION_BACKENDS = (

-This will instruct it after a user authenticates via CILogon to feth the user's information from a local port (and not to require that connection to be authenticated/encrypted with TLS).
+This will instruct it after a user authenticates via CILogon to fetch the user's information from a local port (and not to require that connection to be authenticated/encrypted with TLS).

 Next, create some user data to serve: Make a text file named `user_data_test-admin`, and give it the following contents: